SydneyJeffries/Color-er-Using-JS-to-validate-HTML-Forms/README.md

 </p>

 <p>** no need for Bootstrap or any frameworks in this project.
 I usually don't struggle with making things responsive in pure CSS.
  I took a mobile first approach, started the styles for smaller screen sizes at the top of my style sheet and included a single media query for bigger screens.
+My styling wasn't  my main focus for this gadget.
+My main focus was flexing my new Javascript skills.